03 Jan 5 BENEFITS TO HAVING A PRE-WEDDING ENGAGEMENT SHOOT

 Having an engagement shoot allows you to remember this very short, but precious time together spent looking forward to your wedding day.
 To remember how you felt, the excitement, the nerves, the love!

-So if you are unsure as to whether or not you should have an engagement shoot, if the budget allows I think it is one of the best things you can do together as a couple in the run-up to the wedding day.
-And I promise, if you are having an engagement shoot with me you will come away saying how much you enjoyed it.
+So if you are unsure as to whether or not you should have a pre-wedding engagement shoot, if the budget allows I think it is one of the best things you can do together as a couple in the run-up to the wedding day.
+If you have any more questions or would like to find out a little more information about having a pre-wedding shoot please do get in touch.